EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 ## Recording and Licensing

-Should your talk be accepted, we would like to record (audio/video) and publish your talk on the internet for free under a [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Should your talk be accepted, we would like to record (audio/video) and publish your talk online under a [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.

-We will ask for you consent to film when you submit your proposal, this will not be seen by the review group when they make their decision.
+We will ask for you consent to film when you submit your proposal, this will not be seen by the reviewers when making their decision.
 You can change change your mind about this after your talk is accepted.

 We ask that you make any materials used available under a CC BY-SA creative commons license.
 You will retain full ownership of any materials used in your talk (slide deck, handouts etc).